Reject modernity, reject planned obsolescence.

 make clean all quicktake.dsk.

-To use it, transfer it to a floppy using ADTPro, build a monstruous cable as explained below and in my repository, connect a Quicktake, and you’re all set!
+To use it, transfer it to a floppy using ADTPro, build a monstruous cable as explained below and in the Quicktake for Apple II User Manual (which is a quick way to see how this software works), connect a Quicktake, and you’re all set!

 The software works on Apple //c, IIe enhanced (Extended 80 columns card and two Super Serial Cards required) and IIgs.
 It is best used with a monochrome monitor given that this is a monochrome implementation, and when using a color monitor, the infamous color bleeding of the Apple II renders images with green and violet pixels where we would want them white.